 Elective courses in the Fine Arts Department may be eligible for the GPA waiver option.

-All dance courses are eligible for fine arts credit and satisfy the physical education graduation requirement.
+All Dance courses are Fine Arts credit and also satisfy the Physical Education graduation requirement.
 Please see the Fine Arts Dance Department section for more information.

 VISUAL ARTS COURSE OFFERINGS